waseemabbas05/gender_classification_demo/README.md

 "model.py" contains sub-routines for building the inference graphs, cost functions and supporting functions.
 At this point, it only accepts 2 arguments when called externally.
 One; a batch of images or a single image and a boolean variable which tells it if it should run in training mode or inference mode.
 The model is illustrated in the figure above.

 ### Training
+Before starting the training, the user should specify a folder for downloading the data and where the kernel can be stored (not included at this point).
+Since the CelebA dataset contains a lot of images, the unzipping process can take a while so be patient.

+Once the data is downloaded, the rest of the code can be run as it is.
+However, if the user wants to change model structure, they can do so by editing the "model.py" file.
+They can change the number of filters, change activation function, add or remove convolutional layers